 Sustainable Sunscreen

-I love the beach but do not like staying in direct sunlight for long periods of time.
+I love the beach, but I do not like staying in direct sunlight for long periods of time.
 During my sun exposure, I use this eco-friendly sunscreen that does not pollute the water or harm marine life.
 Win/win scenario.
-I also use sunscreen on my face even in cooler climates if I’ll be spending time in the sun such as hiking.
+I also use sunscreen on my face even in cooler climates if I’ll be spending time in the sun, such as hiking.

 Mosquito Repellent